tsackton/taelgar/Campaigns/Mechanics/Species of Taelgar.md

 **Dwarven Rune Crafting.** As an adult dwarf who has completed your pilgrimage to the Heart of the Mountain, you gain an innate ability to use runes to create magical effects, drawing power from your connection to the Bahrâzel.
 When you complete a Long Rest, you can inscribe or create a number of tokens bearing a rune equal to half your Proficiency Modifier (rounded up).
 Each rune can be used once to create a magical effect, after which the rune fades.
 You may choose Intelligence, Wisdom, Charisma, or Constitution as your ability score for rune effects.

-- Rune of Defense: Protection from Good and Evil
+- Rune of Defense: Sanctuary
-- Rune of Delving:
+- Rune of Exploration: Longstrider
-- Rune of Exploration: Find Traps.
-When you cast this spell with this rune, you are able to detect the exact location of any traps detected by the spell.
 - Rune of Lore: Fanrukel's Insight*
 - Rune of Valor: Heroism
 - Rune of Stone: Locate Stone or Ore*
-- Rune of the Forge:
+- Rune of the Forge: Tarbaka's Flame Ward*

-When the bearer of the rune makes a ability check that uses the Arcana, History, or Religion skills (or related Knowledge competencies), and rolls a 9 or lower on the d20, they can activate this rune to treat the number rolled as a 10.
-Once this effect is activated, it cannot be used until the rune is inscribed again.
-The number of uses increases to two at 5th level and three at 11th level.
+- Rune of Life: Goodberry

+#### Fanrukel's Insight
+**Casting Time:** Reaction, which you take when you take the Study action and fail on the d20 Test **Range:** Self
+**Components:** V, S, M
+**Duration:** Instantaneous

+You can reroll the d20, adding your spellcasting modifier to the roll in addition to any normal modifiers that apply to the check.
+If you roll less than 10 on the new roll, treat the roll as a 10.
+#### Locate Metal or Stone
+**Casting Time:** 1 Action
+**Range:** Self
+**Components:** V, S, M
+**Duration:** Instantaneous

+Describe or name a specific type of ore, gemstone, metal, native element, or natural stone.
+You learn the distance and direction of each instance of the named material within 1000 feet.

+#### Tarbaka's Flame Ward
+**Casting Time:** 1 Action
+**Range:** Self
+**Components:** V, S, M
+**Duration:** 10 minutes

+One of your appendages becomes immune to fire damage.
+While this effect is active, you can use your Reaction when you take Fire damage to gain resistance to the triggering damage.

 ### Lizardfolk